NgandalaLopes/module20-portfolio/README.md

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+To run local

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+### See my deployed Portfolio here.

-See my deployed [Portfolio](Portfolio Project w/ React) here.
+Open [https://reliable-blini-ff45f8.netlify.app/](https://reliable-blini-ff45f8.netlify.app/) to view it in your browser.